BYU-Hydroinformatics/api-nwm-gcp/README.md

 ### Initial Docker build + Cloud Run deploy

-After the cloud infrastructure is

-The Docker image build and deploy process are grouped into one Cloud Build process so it
+After the cloud infrastructure is setup then the Docker image for the application needs to be built and the service deployed to Cloud Run.
+The Docker image build and deploy process are grouped into one Cloud Build process so it is streamlined instead of having to build and deploy in two seperate commands.

 To deploy to Cloud Run from Cloud Build the Cloud Run Admin and Service Account User roles need to be granted to the Cloud Build service account ([source]()).
 [Open the Cloud Build settings page](https://console.cloud.google.com/cloud-build/settings) and set the status of the Cloud Run Admin role to **ENABLED**.

-Next Run
+Next run the following command to submit a Cloud Build job to build the Docker image and deploy to Cloud Run:

 ```
-cd src/ # must be in the src/ subdirectory with the main app data
+# cd src/ # must be in the src/ subdirectory with the main app data
 gcloud builds submit --config cloudbuild.yaml
 ```

-There are default
+There are Cloud Run configuration and resource parameters defined in the cloud build process.
+These values provided are generally "good enough" for what the NWM API is doing but if they need to be updated then do so in the `cloudbuild.yaml` file and run the build command again.

 ### Deploy API Gateway